 The DSL mimics a UNIX pipes and filters syntax.
 Default values for ports and filenames are used in this example but can be overridden using

 -- options, such as

 http --server.port=8091 | file --directory=/tmp/httpdata/

 To create these stream definitions you use the shell or make an HTTP POST request to the Spring Cloud Data Flow Server.
-For more information on making HTTP request directly to the server, consult the REST API Guide.
+More details can be found in the sections below.